-Saffir-Simpson Hurricane Wind Scale Tropical Depression ≤38 mph, ≤33 knots, ≤62 km/h Tropical Storm 39-73 mph, 34-63 knots, 63-118 km/h Category Wind Speed Types of D Types of Damages Due to Hurri cane Winds 1 74-95 mph 64-82 kt 119-153 km/h Very dangerous winds will produce some damage: Well-constructed frame homes could have damage to roof, shingles, vinyl siding, and gutters.
+Saffir-Simpson Hurricane Wind Scale Tropical Depression ≤38 mph, ≤33 knots, ≤62 km/h Tropical Storm 39-73 mph, 34-63 knots, 63-118 km/h Categor Y Wind Speed Types of Damages Due to Hurricane \ Winds 1 74-95 mph 64-82 kt 119-153 km/h Very dangerous winds will produce some damage: Well- constructed frame homes could have damage to roof, shingles, vinyl siding, and gutters.
 Large branches of trees will snap, and shallowly rooted trees may be toppled.
 Extensive damage to power lines and poles likely will result in power outages that could last a few to several days.
-2 96-110 mph 83-95 kt 154-177 km/h Extremely dangerous winds will cause extensive damage: Well-constructed frame homes could sustain major roof and siding damage.
+2 96-110 mph 83-95 kt 154-177 km/h Extremely dangerous winds will cause extensive damage: Well- constructed frame homes could sustain major roof and siding damage.
 Many shallowly rooted trees will be snapped or uprooted and block numerous roads.
 Near-total power loss is expected with outages that could last from several days to weeks.
 3 (Major) 111-129 mph 96-112 kt 178-208 km/h Devastating damage will occur: Well-built frame homes may incur major damage or removal of roof decking and gable ends.
 Many trees will be snapped or uprooted, blocking numerous roads.
 Electricity and water will be unavailable for several days to weeks after the storm passes.
 4 (Major) 130-156 mph 113-136 kt 209-251 km/h Catastrophic damage will occur: Well-built framed homes can sustain severe damage with loss of most of the roof structure and/or some exterior walls.
 Most trees will be snapped or uprooted and power poles downed.
-Fallen trees and power poles will isolate residential areas.
+Fallen trees and power pole will isolate residential areas.
 Power outages will last weeks to possibly months.
-Most of the area will be uninhabitable for weeks or months.
-5 (Major) ≥ 157 mph ≥ 137 kt ≥ 252 km/h with total roof failure and wall c ollapse.
-Fallen tre r weeks to possib e of framed homes will be destroyed, es and power poles will isolate residential ly months.
-Most of the area will be
+Most of the area will be uninhabitable for week or months.
+5 (Major) ≥ 157 mph ≥ 137 kt ≥ 252 km/h Catastrophic damage w homes will be destroyed Fallen trees and power outages will last for we will be uninhabitable for vill occur: A hig ed, with total ro poles will isola eks to possibly or weeks or mo h percentage of framed of failure and wall collapse.
+Ite residential areas.
+Power months.
+Most of the area nths.